 Reliq Health Technologies, Inc. Files Q1 FY 2023 Financial Statements, Announces Record Growth

-/EIN News/ -- HAMILTON, Ontario, Nov.
-29, 2022 (GLOBE NEWSWIRE) -- Reliq Health Technologies Inc. (TSXV:RHT or OTCQB:RQHTF) (“Reliq” or the “Company”), a rapidly growing global healthcare technology company that specializes in developing innovative Virtual Care solutions for the multi-billion dollar Healthcare market, today announced that the financial statements (“Financial Statements”) and Management’s Discussion and Analysis (“MD&A”) for the quarter ended September 30, 2022 (Q1 FY 2023), are now available on the Company’s profile on SEDAR (www.sedar.com).
+HAMILTON, Ontario, Nov.
+29, 2022 (GLOBE NEWSWIRE) -- Reliq Health Technologies Inc. RHTRQHTF ("Reliq" or the "Company"), a rapidly growing global healthcare technology company that specializes in developing innovative Virtual Care solutions for the multi-billion dollar Healthcare market, today announced that the financial statements ("Financial Statements") and Management's Discussion and Analysis ("MD&A") for the quarter ended September 30, 2022 (Q1 FY 2023), are now available on the Company's profile on SEDAR (www.sedar.com).

 "We have now filed our financials for the first quarter of Fiscal Year 2023," said Dr. Lisa Crossley, CEO of Reliq Health Technologies, Inc. "The Company achieved record revenues of $3,472,237 for the three months ending September 30, 2022, despite the significant impact the hurricanes during this period had on patients and clinicians in Florida, Puerto Rico and the US Virgin Islands.
 Software and services revenue continues to increase as percentage of total revenue, consistent with the Company's previous guidance that high margin software and services will account for the majority of its revenue in 2023 and beyond.
 Reliq remains on track to onboard over 100,000 patients to the platform by the end of December 2022 and over 200,000 by mid-calendar year 2023."